 - The Commonwealth Prevention Alliance Campaign to Stop Opiate Abuse

-Whether treatment is for you, a family member or a friend, we are happy to speak with you about our treatment program, and how we can help patients with their opioid addiction recovery.
+Whether treatment is for you, a family member or a friend, we are happy to speak with you about our treatment program.
+Please read more about AOC, or call us at 330-259-4849, or email to schedule an appointment – it’s fast, easy and completely confidential.

 - Center for Behavioral Health Statistics and Quality.
 (2014, September 4).
 Table 5.14A—Substance dependence for specific substances in the past year, by age group: Numbers in thousands, 2012 and 2013 [Table].
 In Results from the 2013 National Survey on Drug Use and Health: Detailed tables.
 Retrieved from http://www.samhsa.gov/data/sites/default/files/NSDUH-DetTabsPDFWHTML2013/Web/HTML/NSDUH-DetTabsSect5peTabs1to56-2013.htm#tab5.14a